stripe/stripe-mock/README.md

 will never be on perfect parity with the live API.
-We think the ideal test suite for an integration would involve running most of the suite against stripe-mock, and then to have a few smoke tests run critical flows against the more accurate (but also very slow) Stripe API in test mode.
+We think the ideal test suite for an integration would involve running most of the suite against stripe-mock, and then to have a few smoke tests run critical flows against the more accurate (but also slower) Stripe API in test mode.

 ## Usage